 For users who need genuine desktop-class performance in a single-board form factor, the LattePanda Sigma brings a 13th generation Intel Core i5 processor with Intel Iris Xe graphics to the table.
 This board supports up to 32GB of onboard LPDDR5 memory and includes dual Thunderbolt 4 ports, dual 2.5Gb Ethernet ports, and multiple M.2 slots for NVMe storage.
 This is serious computing power that can handle demanding workloads like multiple virtual machines, intensive container deployments, or development environments.

 The Sigma runs full Windows or Linux distributions without compromise, making it suitable for applications requiring native x86 performance or specific OS features.
-At approximately $400 (370 EUR) and up depending on configuration, this board sits at the high end of the SBC market and competes directly with mini-PCs in both price and capability.
+The 16GB model is priced at $579 (535 EUR), while the 16GB variant with 500GB SSD and Wi-Fi 6E costs $648 (600 EUR).
 The power consumption is correspondingly higher (45W TDP), requiring proper cooling and power delivery.
 For power users running complex homelab environments or development servers that justify the cost, the LattePanda Sigma delivers workstation-class performance in a compact footprint.

 Choosing Your Home Server SBC

 For most users, the Orange Pi 5 Plus offers the best combination of performance, connectivity, and value in 2026.
 Beginners should consider the Raspberry Pi 5 for its unmatched community support and documentation.
 Users needing x86 compatibility will find the Radxa X4 or ZimaBoard 2 more practical depending on whether they prioritize cost or integrated storage.
-Power users with demanding workloads should evaluate the LattePanda Sigma, while those on tight budgets can achieve solid results with the ODROID-XU4.
-The low power consumption of all these boards (typically 5W to 15W at idle) means you can run them 24/7 without worrying about electricity bills, making single-board computers an increasingly practical choice for self-hosted services in 2026.
+Power users with demanding workloads should evaluate the LattePanda Sigma for its workstation-class capabilities.
+The low power consumption of most of these boards (typically 5W to 15W at idle) means you can run them 24/7 without worrying about electricity bills, making single-board computers an increasingly practical choice for self-hosted services in 2026.